MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/gxp-guidance/govern-guides-through-power-platform-environments-and-power-apps.md

 The validation environment is used for validating, rejecting, and approving guides created by authors in the authoring environment.

 Most likely, validating guides is a duty for your quality assurance (QA) specialists.
-The QA specialist validates, among other things, the guide's content (such as SOP adherence), the placement of 3D objects in the physical space, and the overall quality.
+The QA specialist validates, among other things, the guide's content (such as standard operating procedure (SOP) adherence), the placement of 3D objects in the physical space, and the overall quality.

 As a result of these evaluations, QA decides whether the guide is ready to use at, for example, a production site and therefore transferred to the execution environment, or if the guide needs additional authoring before being approved for use.
 In the latter case, the guide is transferred back to the authoring environment to improve the augmented instructions by using Power App.